tnebooks/10th-english/content.en/3-The Tempest/_index.md

 obedient to the will of Prospero.
 Of these
 Ariel was the chief.

+Ariel took rather too much pleasure in **tormenting** an ugly monster called
+Caliban, because he was the son of his old enemy Sycorax.
+Caliban was employed like a slave, to fetch wood, and do the most laborious offices; and Ariel had the charge of compelling him to these services.

 With the help of these spirits,
 Prospero could command the winds, and the waves of the sea.
 By his orders they